interzoid/sdk-nodejs/README.md

 **Version: 1.1.0**

 This is a Node.js SDK for Interzoid's Generative-AI powered data matching, data quality, data cleansing, and data normalization for organization and individual name data.
-Functions include the generation of similarity keys for identifying and matching inconsistent name data, as well as comparing and scoring data for matching purposes.
+Functions include the generation of similarity keys (also called match keys) for identifying and matching inconsistent name data, as well as comparing and scoring data for matching purposes.
+The concept is that the same similarity key will be algorithmically generated for different permutations of the same data content, such as GE, Gen Elec, General Electric all generating the same similarity key.
+Then, these similarity keys can be used as the basis of matching data, identifying duplicates, and resolving inconsistencies that can otherwise degrade the usefulness and value of data-driven applications, processes, or anything else that makes use of data.
+These similarity keys form the basis of many of the different functions available in the SDK that make use of Generative AI, Machine Learning, specialized algorithms, and extensive knowledge bases - all in the Cloud - to provide its results.

 #### Table of Contents
 1. [API Key](#api-key)